donmelton/donmelton.com/items/2014/04-10-memories-of-steve.md

 But I didn't care.
 I had just invented something with the Big Guy.
 True, it was a trifle, but there's no feeling like sharing even a tiny byline with Steve.

 The irony of that invention is that years later I tried to get the whole feature removed.
 Because even when precision testing showed that Safari loaded pages faster than any other browser, that damn in-your-face progress bar made it seem slower to the user.
-It's wonderful visibility was killing our reputation.
+Its wonderful visibility was killing our reputation.

 While we never did remove it, we finally changed the appearance and behavior of the progress bar.
 And that made me sad, even while it made me happy.